top of page

 Hospitality Committee

-The Hospitality Committee recognizes that tourism is Florida's leading industry.
+The Hospitality Committee, chaired by Frank Bustamante, recognizes that tourism is Florida's leading industry.
 To support chamber members within the hospitality sector, the committee aims to promote their businesses actively.
 As part of this initiative, the organization arranges quarterly networking receptions, highlighting various venues within the industry.
 Each member in the hospitality sector is given a chance to sponsor one of these networking events, providing a platform to showcase their hotels and restaurants to fellow organization members.

 Governmental Affairs Committee